sap-tutorials/Tutorials/tutorials/tutorial-getting-started/tutorial-getting-started.md

 Since you are already doing a tutorial -- this tutorial -- you already know some of the basics.
 Still, we'd like to review some things maybe you didn't know.

+>**REMEMBER:** This tutorial is part of the Crossover Learner mission, as described in [Become a dual threat: SAP learner AND community pro](https://blogs.sap.com/2021/05/20/become-a-dual-threat-sap-learner-and-community-pro/).
+After completing it, remember that you must (1) vote on at least one question or answer; (2) and comment on the blog.

 ---